 Vaughn Davis is the final new board member.
 As an FH patient himself, Davis is familiar with the potentially devastating consequences of the disease.
 After suffering for some time with no apparent diagnosis, a chance call from a recruiter got him a position as Director of Sales and Marketing with an apheresis company that treats FH patients.
 Through his employer’s connections, he met and became the patient of one of the country’s leading lipidologists.
 In less than half of a year, Davis was not only diagnosed with FH, but had the disease well within control, with his cholesterol within acceptable ranges.
 He has since dedicated himself to helping the public become more aware of this condition.

 “Our newest board members were the ideal choices for the foundation, and we believe they will help a great deal in furthering our quest for awareness and advocacy for treatment of Familial Hypercholesterolemia.
-With 1 in 500 people affected, it’s critical that we have the best of the best on our team to help educate the public how to identify and treat this disease,” said Katherine Wilemon, President of The FH Foundation (https://thefhfoundation.org/)
+With 1 in 500 people affected, it’s critical that we have the best of the best on our team to help educate the public how to identify and treat this disease,” said Katherine Wilemon, President of the Family Heart Foundation (https://thefhfoundation.org/)

 Familial Hypercholesterolemia is very treatable once diagnosed.
 Those with FH have 20 times the risk of experiencing a cardiac event.
 The disease affects every race and both genders.
 Carriers of FH have a 50% chance of passing the disorder to their children.
 Learn more about the disease at: https://thefhfoundation.org/learn-about-cascade-screening-and-fh/.

-About The FH Foundation: The mission of the FH Foundation is to raise awareness of FH (familial hypercholesterolemia) through education, advocacy, and research.
+About the Family Heart Foundation: The mission of the Family Heart Foundation is to raise awareness of FH (familial hypercholesterolemia) through education, advocacy, and research.
 Our goal is to save lives by increasing the rate of early diagnosis and encouraging proactive treatment.
 If left untreated this life-threatening genetic disorder leads to aggressive cardiovascular disease in men, women, and children.